ZShiHao/dijkstra/README.md

+#Djikstra algorithm.

-# Get the shortest path in a undirected network according to Djikstra algorithm.
+Get the shortest path in a undirected network according to Djikstra algorithm.